puppetlabs-toy-chest/puppetlabs-azure/README.md

 ~~~

 To use the Resource Manager API instead, you need a service
 principal on the Active Directory.
-The official documentation covers [creating this and retrieving the required credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/).
+A quick way to create one for puppet is [pendrica/azure-credentials](https://github.com/pendrica/azure-credentials).
+Its [puppet mode](https://github.com/pendrica/azure-credentials#puppet-style-output-note--v-displays-the-file-on-screen-after-creation) can even create the `azure.conf` (see below) for you.
+Alternatively, the official documentation covers [creating this and retrieving the required credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/).

 ### Installing the Azure module